 years ago and contain a limited number of smaller shops.
 Most shops in Italy are small ones on

 the first floor of apartment buildings.
-Large department stores are far less common in Italy as
+Large big-box stores are far less common in Italy than in the

 their own home or at a central open-air market.

 Cerratos,\ Alabaster Churches, and Work Crews